x8BitRain/webhl/README.md

 ## https://x8bitrain.github.io/webhl/

-WebHL is a fork of [hlviewer.js](https://github.com/skyrim/hlviewer.js) that uses the File System Access API to load game assets direct from your computer rather than from a a server.
+WebHL is a fork of [hlviewer.js](https://github.com/skyrim/hlviewer.js) that uses the File System Access API to load game assets direct from your computer rather than from a server.

 ### How to use